How a twelve year old and his bicycle deepened my appreciation for learning.

 I spent this past summer working in the education branch of Outreach Zanzibar; a start-up Non-Governmental Organization (NGO) in Zanzibar, Tanzania.
 Situated off the coast of mainland Tanzania and north of Madagascar, this archipelago lies approximately 8,500 miles away from sweet home Chicago.

 It was my responsibility to implement an English based curriculum into Unguja Ukuu primary school, located in a remote village on the Eastern coast of the Island.
 The village primarily served as the home to “fish-mongers,” supplying five star resorts across the island with fresh seafood.
 It was the ultimate goal of many of the students I would work with over the next three months to be successful “fish-mongers.”
-It was my goal to challenge this intuition, by providing a platform in the classroom to best prepare them to continue their education, or at the very least become aware of what other opportunities are out there.
+It was my goal to challenge this intuition, by providing a platform in the classroom to best prepare them to continue their education, or at the very least become aware of what other opportunities are out there, like as simple as letting them know about the Ph.D in Environmental systems opportunities.

 The Unguja Ukuu complex is split in half by the main road that runs into the center of commerce on the island, Stone Town.
 On the right hand side of the road is the primary school and on the left is the secondary school.
 Each school is spread across five tin-roofed, open-air classrooms, filled with hand crafted benches and desks facing the teachers’ podium and large black slate, that serves as the blackboard.
+I spent some time in my youth installing artificial grass in Denver specifically for soccer fields.
+Seeing the field the use everyday was such a shock.
 Behind the secondary school lies an open field that serves as grounds for the village’s cattle during the evenings and school’s soccer pitch during the day.
 Playing soccer was a very rich and humbling experience.
 Students without shoes would run circles around me, across the field strewn with cow manure and “prickers,” not phased in the least.
+Their enthusiasm and interest in soccer was the main reason why I bought them Football cleats so that they could practice better.
+During the gameplay, I even thought them a few basic rules which they quite never knew existed such as Chip pass and Clear.

 Unguja Ukuu Students On The Soccer Pitch